What Is A Mental Health Counselor?

 Aside from a thorough academic understanding of mental health challenges, counselors must uphold an ethical code.
 Many follow the official American Counseling Association (ACA) code of ethics or the American Psychological Association (APA) version.
 These licensed professionals are trained not to allow personal bias to impact how they treat clients.

-Ways that licensed professionals can make a difference
+Ways that a mental health counselor can make a difference

-Below are a couple of the duties and responsibilities of a counselor.
+Below are a couple of the duties and responsibilities of a mental health counselor.

 Separating self from career